winston86zhu/haas-ewmba/leading_people_final.md

 ## Week 9: Organizational Culture

 > A strong culture is intensiely held and widely shared, and **consistently displayed**.
+It will need to be driven by the leadership-level.

 Create a strong culture
 1. **Selection**: Hire people who fit the culture.